jmaxsfu/pub607-23/DAW.md

 - [XLR Cables](#xlr-cables) to connect microphones (from the Dean's office + 1 from John)

-- [USB Cables](#usb-cables) – USB Mini cables to connect Zoom H4n Pros to computer; also a USB B CABLE to connect the FastTrack Pro interface
+- USB Cables – USB "Mini" cables to connect Zoom H4n Pros to computer; also a USB "B" cable to connect the FastTrack Pro interface

 See below for details on these bits.